LahkLeKey/MauiStory.App/README.md

 ### Pii

 Player Is Irrelevant.
 > You participate in an active world.
 You are not special here.
+In fact you are the minority.

 ### WFC